Polemonium are hardy perennials that range in height from 15 to 90 cm (6 to 36 inches).

-They should ideally be grown in a partially shaded part of the garden that as a rich, moist soil that is kept cool and well drained, and has a pH of 5 to 8.
+They should ideally be grown in a location that is a partially shaded part of the garden. this should have a rich, moist soil that is kept cool and well drained, and has a pH of 5 to 8.

-Once ready, the young plants should be transplanted into the garden either at the start of autumn or just before the last frost of spring.
+Once ready, the young plants should be transplanted into the garden either at the start of autumn, or just before the last frost of spring.

 The soil should be kept cool, so it is best to top dress the soil with leaf mold in the spring.
 Once flowering has finished cut the flowering shoots back to ground level.